What Happens When You Surrender A Life Insurance Policy?

 An alternative to surrendering your policy: sell it for cash

-If you’re looking for a way to receive more money from your life insurance policy, you may want to consider selling it in a life settlement.
+If you’re looking for a way to receive more money from your life insurance policy than surrendering it would offer, you may want to consider selling it in a life settlement.
 A life settlement pays, on average, four times the cash surrender value.
 Here’s how a life settlement works: you sell your policy to a third-party buyer, typically a licensed life settlement provider.
 They pay you a lump-sum for your policy, take over ownership and premium payments, and receive the death benefit.

 There are a few things to consider if you decide to explore a life settlement: